kbvaughn2000/kielvaughn.github.io/_posts/2020-07-12-Linux-Challenges.md

 ![Task 4 Question 10 part 1](/assets/img/LinuxChallenges32.png)

-We can use a combination of cat and tr (translate) to remove white space and new lines, and then copy the last portion after the last comma for the flag.
+We can use a combination of cat and tr (translate) to find the answer.
+The command to run is **cat flag29|tr -d " \n"**.
+Make note of the extra space between the first quote and the \n.
+This tells translate to delete all whitespace and new line flags.
+Copy the last portion after the last comma for the flag.

 ![Task 4 Question 1 part 2](/assets/img/LinuxChallenges33.png)